apache/cordova-coho/docs/cadence-release-process.md

 Then send a note to the mailing list:

     To verify you have the updated tag in your local clone, doing a "git rev-parse 3.1.0" in cordova-docs should reply with "7cf9fea03d7d02a13aef97a09a459e8128bd3198".
 If it is wrong, do "git fetch --tags".

-# Official Apache Releases

-An official source release contains the source code for the repositories of the Apache Cordova platform, the signing keys and various checks to prove the validity of the release.

-Pre-3.0, official source releases were how end-users downloaded Cordova.
-Now that we use CLI, they are more for historical purposes and are done only for major releases.

-A release contains:

-    /
-    |- KEYS .................................. signing keys
-    |- cordova-VERSION-src.zip ............... zip file that contains the src of all platform repos
-    |- .md5 .................................. md5 file containing the MD5 Checksum of the src zip
-    |- .sha .................................. sha file containing the SHA Hash of the src zip
-    |- .asc .................................. asc file that contains the ASCII Armoring of the zip

-The `/cordova-VERSION-src.zip/` is the official release artifact and contains the source code for all the platforms, the top level documents concerning licences, notices, disclaimer, and as well the readme for the Apache Cordova project.

-    /
-    |-changelog
-    |-DISCLAIMER
-    |-cordova-$PLATFORM.zip  (per platform)
-    |-cordova-app-hello-world.zip
-    |-cordova-docs.zip
-    |-cordova-js.zip
-    |-cordova-mobile-spec.zip
-    |-LICENSE
-    |-NOTICE
-    |-README.MD

 ## Uploading a Release